watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

-Coagulation-Flocculation is a water treatment process  designed to remove total suspended solids (TSS, primarily as natural organic matter) from solution by converting those small, suspended particles into larger 'floccs' that can then be separated by sedimentation and/or filtration (or other separation processes) later in the treatment train.
+Coagulation-Flocculation is a water treatment process  designed to remove total suspended solids (TSS, primarily as natural organic matter) from solution by converting those small, suspended particles into larger 'floccs' (or 'Sludge') that can then be separated by sedimentation and/or filtration (or other separation processes) later in the treatment train.
 This is accomplished in a 2-stage process:

-a) Stage 1: Coagulation (where chemical coagulants and other aids are mixing into solution)
-b) Stage 2: Flocculation (where the 'floccs' are formed through slow, gentle mixing/agitation)
+Stage 1) Coagulation (where chemical coagulants and other aids are rapidly mixed into solution) Stage 2) Flocculation (where the 'floccs' are formed through slow, gentle mixing/agitation)

 In this implementation of the model, the user MUST provide a measured final Turbidity (in NTU) made during a Jar Test for the given water source.
 This measurement is then used to estimate how much